 This week, Janet Jackson announced her newest tour aptly titled “Black Diamond.”
 But this week saw many voters asking Joe Biden, “What have you done for me lately?”
 Biden skipped out on eating steel-cut oats at a New Hampshire diner in favor of grits and red rice in South Carolina, where his staffers expected a warmer reception.
 Biden played up his historical ties to black communities replete with a gospel choir reminiscent of the old B.B.
 King’s in New York City that hawked overpriced gospel brunches to tourists who reduced the longstanding significance of black churches to a few hymns.
 It is Black History Month after all. —Dr. Khalilah Brown-Dean

-In the immortal words of Richard Pryor, “I ain’t dead yet, muthafucka,” and Joe Biden, despite leaving no footprints in New Hampshire, having no money to his name and making clay pots with Demi Moore, is, in fact, not yet dead on the campaign trail.
+In the immortal words of Richard Pryor, “I ain’t dead yet, muthafucka.”
+Joe Biden, despite leaving no footprints in New Hampshire, having no money to his name and making clay pots with Demi Moore, is, in fact, not yet dead on the campaign trail.
 He has a chance next week to actually win a caucus if Sanders and Warren are pushed out, and if he can make it to South Carolina, he has a chance for a comeback.
-Just don’t call it that.
-He’s been here for years.
+Just don’t call it that; he’s been here for years.

 Sanders moves up one spot this week after accomplishing the following: winning New Hampshire, a state that is 93 percent pure white; the only thing whiter than New Hampshire is illegal and has to be smuggled into the country from Colombia.